 While programs specifically in game design are limited, students can gain the skills to become game designers through several different academic routes.
 Appropriate programs are offered at numerous schools in Oregon, the largest of which offer game design, multimedia, and computer science degrees.
 Programs lead to associates, bachelors, masters, and even doctoral degree related to the field.

 For those who choose to develop their education towards game design, coursework in programming will be very helpful.
-Some degree programs include practicum opportunities such as internships, work experiences, the development of a portfolio, or final project.
-Some schools offer clubs to meet with other game designers, and numerous offer large extensive computer labs.
+Some degree programs include practicum opportunities such as internships, work experiences, the development of a portfolio, or the final project.
+Some schools offer clubs to meet with other game designers, and numerous offers large extensive computer labs.